tedjanton/instrumentmatch/README.md

   <h3 align="center">Instrument Match</h3>

   <p align="center">
-    Instrument Match is a unique take on an AirBnB clone for the gigging musician on the go.
+    Instrument Match is a unique take on AirBnB for the gigging musician on the go.
 This application includes a rental and booking database for any musical instrument you might want to...or need to rent!
 You can browse instruments via search by instrument family, name, and location (with a Google Maps API integration).
-Users can make sure they are getting a great, reliable instrument before they book by reading reviews, viewing when it was last serviced, and seeing each instrument's average "Musical Note" 5-star rating.
+Users can make sure they are getting a great, reliable instrument before they rent by reading reviews, viewing when it was last serviced, and seeing each instrument's average "Musical Note" 5-star rating.
 Once you book a rental, you can also add your own review and rating.
 If you decide to change you mind, you can cancel your rental as long as it is before the rental start date.
     <br />
     <a href="https://github.com/tedjanton/instrumentmatch"><strong>Explore the docs »</strong></a>
     <br />